shanebacklight/seckill/README.md

 - Integrated log4j and Spring AOP to intercept each http request at SpringMVC controller Layer.
 - Combined two cache refreshing strategy on Redis, namely timeout eviction and initiative update, to ensure the eventually consistency between cache and database.
 - Adopted the transaction compensation pattern with RocketMQ to ensure high concurrency and transaction consistency involving order generation and inventory subtraction.
-- Tested the concurrency performance with JMeter.
+- Tested the concurrency performance with JMeter. <br>
 *Tech:* SpringMVC, Spring, Mybatis, Redis